ianstormtaylor/slate/docs/concepts/01-interfaces.md

 }
 ```

-There are lots of helper functions available for all of the common use cases when working with different interfaces.
-When getting started it pays to read through them all because you can often simplify complex logic into just a handful of lines of code with them.
+There are many helper functions available for all common use cases when working with different interfaces.
+When getting started it helps to read through all of them so you can often simplify complex logic into just a handful of lines of code.

 ## Custom Helpers